jasonamyers/jasonamyers.github.com/_posts/2017-02-05-so-long-and-thanks.md

 your friendship and kind soul.

 To Fernando, thank you for always lending a hand and stepping in to doing anything we need however, simple it is.
-You're support has meant a lot to me.
+Your support has meant a lot to me.

 To Eric, thank you for your constant cheerleading and always stepping up to be the first sponsor year after year.
 It kept me going when I needed it.